nulogy/vorpal/README.md

 1. No support for validations.
 Validations are not a persistence concern.
 1. No AR-style callbacks.
 Use Infrastructure, Application, or Domain [services](http://martinfowler.com/bliki/EvansClassification.html) instead.
 1. No has-many-through associations.
 Use two has-many associations to a join entity instead.
-1. The `id` field is reserved for database primary keys.
+1. The `id` attribute is reserved for database primary keys.
 If you have a natural key/id on your domain model, name it something that makes sense for your domain.
 It is the strong opinion of the authors that using natural keys as foreign keys is a bad idea.
 This mixes domain and persistence concerns.

 ## Constraints
-1. Persisted entities must have getters and setters for all persisted fields and associations.
+1. Persisted entities must have getters and setters for all persisted attributes and associations.
 They do not need to be public.
 1. Only supports PostgreSQL.

 ## Future Enhancements